robashaw/basisopt/README.md

 Contributions are welcomed, either in the form of raising issues or pull requests on this repo.
 Please take a look at the Code of Conduct before interacting, which includes instructions for reporting any violations.

-## Coming soon(ish)

-- Standard optimization strategies (PCSeg and correlation-consistent)
+## Differences from Robert Shaw's repo

+The following major changes have been made relative to Robert's original version (corresponding to release 1.0.0) of the repo.

+- Support for a Molpro backend using pymolpro.
+- Adds the ability to use/optimise well-tempered expansions of exponents.

 ## Documentation

-For dependencies, detailed installation instructions, and a guide to getting started, please refer to the main documentation [here](https://basisopt.readthedocs.io/en/latest/index.html).
+For dependencies, detailed installation instructions, and a guide to getting started, please refer to the main documentation (currently Robert's original version) [here](https://basisopt.readthedocs.io/en/latest/index.html).

+You can build the development version docs locally using sphinx from the ``doc`` directory:

+	sphinx-build -b html src build

+then open ``index.html`` in the resulting build directory.

 ## Examples